Skip to content

 """

-We use global profile IDs, because user IDs are not unique between apps (FR/ES/BE)
+We use global profile IDs because user IDs are not unique across apps (FR/ES/BE).

 """